 If the court selects your case for "oral argument," your lawyer will need to present it in court, before a panel of judges.
 You, however, will not be expected to appear or testify again, and nor will your witnesses.
 You cannot submit new evidence.

-Unfortunately, you will probably wait a long time for the circuit court’s decision – three or more years is typical, depending partly on region of the United States.
-The court may either grant asylum or send the case back to the immigration judge.
+Unfortunately, you will probably wait a long time for the circuit court's decision.
+Three or more years is typical, depending partly on region of the United States.
+The court may either grant asylum or send the case back to the immigration judge with instructions on how to proceed.

 If your case is again denied, you have a last possible avenue of relief: The U.S. Supreme Court.
 Your lawyer will need to send a petition for a "writ of certiorari."
 However, the Supreme Court is not obligated to take the case, and chooses only a limited number of cases to hear and review each year.

-Nevertheless, it does occasionally choose asylum cases.
-It’s most likely to do so if the case presents an important issue of law that could use settling across the United States.
-So if you have such a case, and the resources to pay a lawyer to prepare additional briefs and appear in Washington, DC for the hearing, you may pursue this as well.
+Nevertheless, the Supreme Court does occasionally choose asylum cases.
+It's most likely to do so if the case presents an important issue of law that could use settling across the United States.
+So if you have such a case, and the resources to pay a lawyer to prepare additional briefs and appear in Washington, D.C. for the hearing, you may pursue this as well.